Ah, Switzerland. An alpine wonderland filled with chocolate and cheese! What is there not to love?

 Just a short train ride from Interlaken and the starting point for tomorrow’s epic trip up to the Jungfraujoch is Grindelwald.
 This is a real mountain town and a great place to immerse yourself in the Alps for the first time.
 You are surrounded by some of Switzerland’s highest mountains – Jungfrau, Eiger & Monch.
 The Eiger’s north face is infamous for being one of the hardest climbs in the Alps and has killed more people than I care to name.
 You can see it directly from Grindelwald town.

 If you base yourself in Grindelwald there are a lot more “outdoorsy” things to do here.
 Sure, some of the same adrenaline sports as in Interlaken, but also some more relaxed hiking and walking tours that take in some of the spectacular sites.
 For me, this is a great location for those that want a little more nature and escape from the hustle and bustle of the cities you have been to so far.

-There are lots of things to keep you busy in this area, but here are some of the highlights:
+There are lots of things to keep you busy in this area, and you can read about all the best options here.